SaiKolapudi/WBCD-prediction/README.md

 3. Open the desired notebook file using Jupyter Notebook.
 4. Run the code cells sequentially to observe the implementation and results.

-Feel free to explore, experiment, and contribute to this repository to further improve the breast cancer diagnostic prediction.

 ## Credits